 Our Flash apocalypse report for Moodle & Tōtara

 We’re so concerned about this, we created, and shared, a new Moodle/Tōtara report that finds the Flash in your site.
 It’s even clever enough to spot false positives for SCORM modules that have been ‘dual published’ with both Flash and its replacement HTML5 versions.
-You should see Dan’s blog post describing the report and how to get it.

 We are starting to see some real world examples of the Flash apocalypse